Durrow Abbey: History

 The site itself, originally called Daru (plain of the oaks) is the location of some of the only remaining pre-mediaeval oak in Ireland.
-The line of oak trees which lines the fields to the side of Durrow Abbey also marks the route of the ancient highway of Ireland.
+The line of oak trees which lines the fields to the side of Durrow Abbey also marks the route of the Slighe Mhór ("Great Highway") along the Esker Riada.
+The vicinity is Mag Lena, where a synod of Irish clerics was held AD 630 to resolve the controversy over the date of Easter.

 From an architectural perspective, the site contains two interesting features: Durrow Abbey House — a building of significant quality dating to the 1920s when it was rebuilt after a fire that left the roof and interior destroyed — the church dating from the late eighteenth/early nineteenth century which itself is built on the footprint of at least one previous church, dating from medieval times.
 It is also suggested that the medieval church was itself built on the site of a former 12th century abbey church.

 Astronomical observation

 In July 1054, according to record in the Annals of the Four Masters, monks in the Durrow Abbey observed a bright star that appeared overnight.
 Their observation is the only known European sighting of the supernova of 1054.
 Other known observation in the Eastern world is recorded in Chinese annals.